CentOS-PaaS-SIG/linchpin/docs/source/includes/cli_opts_args.rst

-The most common argument available in ``linchpin`` is the TARGET.
+The most common argument available in ``linchpin`` is the :term:`TARGET <target>`.
 Generally, the :term:`PinFile` will have many targets available, but only one or two will be requested.

 .. code-block:: bash